Non-Markovian Noise in Symmetry-Preserving Quantum Dynamics

-where $\mathfrak{g}^{(q)}$ contain ladder operators that preserve the eigenvalue of $Q$ and $\mathfrak{g}^{(q\to q')}$ contain ladder operators that transition the eigenvalue from $q$ to $q'$.
-The centralizer is the group of operators commuting with $Q$, i.e., $\mathcal{Z}(Q)=\bigoplus_{q\in\lambda(Q)} \mathfrak{g}^{(q)}$.
-This eigenspace decomposition is rather powerful and enables general, analytic statements to be made about the dynamics of an open quantum system with system symmetry $Q$.
+where $\mathfrak{h}^{(\vec q)}$ is the projection of the Cartan subalgebra into the $\vec q$ eigenspace, $\mathfrak{g}^{(\vec q)}$ consists of ladder operators that preserve the eigenvalues $\vec q$ and $\mathfrak{g}^{(\vec q\to \vec q')}$ consists of ladder operators that transition the eigenvalues from $\vec q$ to $\pvec{q}'$.
+The first term of Eq.~(\ref{eqn:decomposition}) represents the algebras on each subspace of Eq.~(\ref{eqn:hilbert_space}).
+This decomposition is comparable to the total-spin operators $\ket{j,m}\bra{j',m'}$, indexed by the $J^2$ and $J_z$ quantum numbers, generalized to any set of abelian operators.
+This eigenspace decomposition is rather powerful and enables general, analytic statements to be made about the dynamics of a stochastic quantum system with symmetries $\{Q_i\}$.
+By expanding the dynamics in terms of symmetry-informed operators, we can physically and intuitively understand how errors affect conserved quantities of the system.